Aftermath of the Iranian Revolution: Islamist left

 By March 1981, an attempt by Khomeini to forge a reconciliation between Banisadr and IRP leaders had failed and Banisadr became a rallying point "for all doubters and dissidents" of the theocracy, including the MEK.
 Three months later Khomeini finally sided with the Islamic Republic party against Banisadr who then issued a call for "resistance to dictatorship".
-Rallies in favor of Banisadr were suppressed by Hezbollahi, and he was impeached by the Majlis.
+Rallies in favor of Banisadr were suppressed by Hezbollahi, and he was impeached by the Majlis and fled the country in June 1981 with the help of the MEK.

-The Islamic Republic unleashed "an unprecedented reign of terror", shooting demonstrators, including children.
+1982 was the "bloodiest year of the revolution".
+The Islamic Republic unleashed "an unprecedented reign of terror" against the MEK and any other opposition remaining, shooting demonstrators, including children.
 In less than six months, 2,665 persons, 90 per cent of whom were MEK members, were executed.
-By early 1981, Iranian authorities had closed down MEK offices, outlawed their newspapers, prohibited their demonstrations, and issued arrest warrants for the MEK leaders, forcing the organization go underground once again.
-The MEK retaliated against the IRP.
+The MEK retaliated with "spectatular" attacks against the IRP.
 On the 28 June 1981.
 A bombing of the office of the Islamic Republic Party killed around 70 high-ranking officials, cabinet members and members of parliament, including Mohammad Beheshti, the secretary-general of the party and head of the Islamic Party's judicial system.
 His successor Mohammad Javad Bahonar was in turn assassinated on September 2.
 These events and other assassinations weakened the Islamic Party but the hoped-for mass uprising and armed struggle against the Khomeiniists was crushed.

-Another opposition to the Khomeinist government was violent as well.
-Communist guerrillas and federalist parties revolted in some regions comprising Khuzistan, Kurdistan and Gonbad-e Qabus which resulted in fighting among them and revolutionary forces.
-These revolts began in April 1979 and lasted for several months or years depending on the region.
-In May 1979, the Furqan Group (Guruh-i Furqan) assassinated an important lieutenant of Khomeini, Morteza Motahhari.
+In early 1983, the leaders of the last leftist group to be crushed, the Tudeh party (which had been unswervingly loyal to Khomeini's line until the Iran-Iraq War), were arrested and confessed "Soviet-style" on Iranian television.